JoinMarket-Org/JMBinary/README.md

 The gpg signature files for each binary should verify against the above key.

+**Python source version:**<br>
-**You can also use the [python source version](https://github.com/Joinmarket-Org/joinmarket/tree/gui)** ; just run `python joinmarket-qt.py`.
+You can also use the [python source version](https://github.com/Joinmarket-Org/joinmarket/tree/gui) ; just run `python joinmarket-qt.py`.
 However, this of course requires the same installation/dependencies as the console app.

 **Contents**